fmaste/Haskell/doc/TypeCheckingAndInference.md

 types in Haskell can only be circumvented by input from the user with proper type-signature expressions***.

-Let's add type annotations to the calling expression:
+Let's add type annotations to a calling expression:

 ```haskell
 main :: IO ()